-- one support board or a harness
+- one support board or harness

 - one back-up compass (optional)

-The jTrax Mission Planner is proprietary software that provides mission planning for military freefall jumps well as guided cargo drops.
+The jTrax® Mission Planner is proprietary software that provides mission planning for military freefall jumps well as guided cargo drops.
 It allows the user to select mission parameters such as payload weight, canopy, aircraft type, release altitude, speed, heading, and IP location.
 The Mission Planner automatically downloads wind data and plans the mission for optimum release point taking into account failure footprint.
 The user can then change to desired release points and assess the reliability of alternate plans based on wind conditions, parachute performance and arrival altitude.
 This allows customization to meet complex mission parameters without increasing risk due to unknown trajectories or parachute performance.
-The planned mission can then be simulated and output to Google earth for visualization and terrain assessment.
+The planned mission can then be simulated and output to Google Earth for visualization and terrain assessment.